epochengine/ytmusic-to-spotify/README.md

 The Spotify API has a rate limit, so the migration is done in batches with a pause between to avoid hitting the limit.
 This program does not currently handle being rate limited gracefully.

+**Note: while the `public` parameter has been set to `False` when creating the playlist on Spotify, manual testing has shown that the playlist still shows as public.
+You may need to manually change this.**

 ## Post-execution

 Unfortunately it is not possible to guarantee perfect matches for each song.
 This program will use artist/album